 Budgeting in Project Management

-The process of creating plans to spend and use money in an organisation makes up budgeting.
+The process of creating plans to spend and use money in an organization makes up budgeting.
 Budgeting helps determine the spread of money available for project consumption.
 Thus avoiding over-utilization and allowing balancing efficiency and effective workflow.
 Execution of budgeting in project management is essential.
 The project manager holds responsibility for the streamlined working of the project.
-This ensures that project efficiency, standards, time and quality are not overlooked.
+This ensures that project efficiency, standards, time, and quality are not overlooked.

 Under project management, three important factors play a role in success.
 These are:

 This article focuses on the importance of the first factor, budget.

 A good Project Budget sustains itself as a tool to estimate project costs.
 All costs that are likely to incur in a project can highlight in the planning stage.
 A good project budget would include the following cost planning:

 3. Operating costs.

 It is important to note that budgeting in project management is a strong tool.
 Budgeting can assist in the right and appropriate allocation of costs.
 Thereby focusing on the efficacy of activities in a particular project.
 The following factors usually affect the planning of a Project Budget:

 1. Estimated changes in the scope of the project.